jdoleary/Spellmasons/docs/Marketing.md

         - "Coorindate.
 Strategize.
 Invent.
 Spellmasons!"
         - "Invent magic together.
 Spellmasons!"
         - "Magic with friends!
 Spellmasons"
+        - "Magic is more fun with friends!
+Spellmasons"
         - Synonyms:
             - Plan / Plot / Conspire / Devise
             - Unleash / Execute
             - Invent / Envision / Formulate
     - How to reach people to review
         - See curators on steam
+- Video ideas
+    - How I found the perfect artist for my game

 - Research
     - Trailer